 - The AFCA Specialty Coffee Expo – this event is held yearly in a different African coffee producing country, with the aim to drive domestic coffee consumption in Africa.

 - Specialty Coffee Expo – this event is held yearly in the United States of America, and gathers a wide range of specialty coffee professionals.

 - Tea & Coffee World Conference — international coffee trade fair, held annually in a different city.

 - Coffee festivals, where mostly roasted coffee is promoted to retail and consumers.
-Examples of events in Europe include the Coffee Festivals in Amsterdam (the Netherlands), Athens (Greece), Barcelona (Spain), Berlin (Germany), Bucharest (Romania), London (United Kingdom), Milan (Italy), Paris (France), Stockholm (Sweden), Trondheim (Norway) and Warsaw (Poland).
+Examples of events in Europe include the Coffee Festivals in Amsterdam (the Netherlands), Athens (Greece), Barcelona (Spain), Berlin (Germany), Bucharest (Romania), London (United Kingdom), Milan (Italy), Moscow (Russia), Paris (France), Stockholm (Sweden), Trondheim (Norway) and Warsaw (Poland).
 Attending such events can provide you with additional insight into the preferences of European buyers and consumers, regarding origin, flavour and sustainability certification.

 Exhibiting at a trade fair or visiting one can be combined with visits to traders, roasters and/or other potential partners in Europe.
 Note that appointments should be made weeks and sometimes months in advance and should have a clear purpose.
 If you are not able to exhibit at, or visit these events, you can still use the trade fair websites to compile a database of potential buyers.